same2828/same2828/notes/dev/_vscode-notes.md

 - `Ctrl + P` > `Search Editor: New Search Editor`
 - `Ctrl + P` > `Workspaces: Duplicate As Workspace in New Window`
-- Show all repositories in Source Control
+- Show All Repositories in Source Control
   - `Ctrl + P` > `Source Control: Focus on Source Control Repositories view`
   - `Click` on the FIRST repository in the list
   - `Shift + Click` on the LAST repository in the list`